Myst1cX/SpotiKit/README.md

 Two scripts, pick one:

-> **SpotiwebJS**: premium spoof + ad-slot removal only.
-Forced english locale spoof.
+> **SpotiwebJS**: Premium spoof + ad-slot removal only.
+Forced English locale spoof.
 No desktop UI layout changes except for the restoration of the old Now Playing View button.
 >
-> **SpotiKitMobileDesktop**: everything SpotiwebJS does, plus a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
-Already includes the desktop script's features, so don't install both.
+> **SpotiKitMobileDesktop**: Mobile version of SpotiwebJS.
+Adds a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
-> **NOTE**: An updated version of the mobile script (Spotifuck Mobile) can be found [here](https://github.com/Myst1cX/spotifuck-userscript) - fixed the library bugs, restored the Now Playing View toggle.
+>
-> **Spotifuck Mobile**: takes in all of SpotiKitDesktopMobile.
-Ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are features that remain in this version.
-Check out [Spotifuck's Installation Guide](https://github.com/Myst1cX/spotifuck-userscript/blob/main/README.md).
+> **NOTE**: **Spotifuck Mobile** is the recommended successor.
+It includes everything from SpotiKitMobileDesktop, fixes the library bugs, restores the Now Playing View toggle, and keeps the ad-slot cleanup, visual premium spoof, logging of replaced text nodes, and forced English locale spoof.
+Check out [Spotifuck's Installation and Features Guide](https://github.com/Myst1cX/spotifuck-userscript/blob/main/README.md).
-> **NOTE**: The original dev of the SpotiKitMobileScript script (now called SpotiKitUI) has resumed work.
-Their updates can be found [here](https://github.com/kitbodega/SpotiKit) - they will likely merge the library bug fixes and the Now Playing View.
-Watch out for new updates!
+>
-> SpotiKitUI focuses on the mobile-like enhancement aspect.
-Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present there).
+> **NOTE**: The original author has resumed development of SpotiKitMobileDesktop under **SpotiKitUI**.
+It focuses on the mobile-like UI only (no premium spoof, ad-slot cleanup, logging, or forced English).
+Updates can be found [here](https://github.com/kitbodega/SpotiKit).

 ## Features